emit-rs/emit/book/src/reference/events.md

 The core event data model doesn't encode any specific diagnostic paradigm.
 It doesn't even include log levels. `emit` uses well-known properties to support extensions to its data model.
 A well-known property is a reserved name and set of allowed values that consumers of diagnostic data can use to treat an event as something more specific.
 See the [`well_known`](https://docs.rs/emit/1.12.0/emit/well_known/index.html) module for a complete list of well-known properties.

 The two main extensions to the event data model are [tracing](../producing-events/tracing/data-model.md), and [metrics](../producing-events/metrics/data-model.md).
+Tracing events are represented by the [`Span`](https://docs.rs/emit/1.12.0/emit/span/struct.Span.html) type, and metric events by the [`Metric`](https://docs.rs/emit/1.12.0/emit/metric/struct.Metric.html) type.
+Each of these types implements the [`ToEvent`](https://docs.rs/emit/1.12.0/emit/event/trait.ToEvent.html) trait, and so can be treated as a regular [`Event`](https://docs.rs/emit/1.12.0/emit/struct.Event.html) within a runtime for filtering and emission.

-You can also define your own extensions.
-These extensions are both based on the [`evt_kind`](https://docs.rs/emit/1.12.0/emit/well_known/constant.KEY_EVT_KIND.html) well-known property.
-Consumers that aren't specially aware of it will treat unknown extended events as regular ones.
+You can also define your own extensions by setting the [`evt_kind`](https://docs.rs/emit/1.12.0/emit/well_known/constant.KEY_EVT_KIND.html) well-known property to a value of your choice.
+Consumers that aren't specially aware of your extension will treat those events as regular ones.

 ## Value data model